xaliphostes/rosetta/README.md

 2. 👉 Just a few lines of C++ are needed
 3. 👉 Automatic language binding
 4. 👉 All supported scripting languages shared a same API
 5. 👉 C++ API changes?
-Just recompile 🚀
+Just recompile for all scripting languages 🚀

 Example for some well known scripting langues: